 Nevada has all their court records dating back to 1990 online, searchable and accessible by the general public.
 Some records, however, will remain private and will not be open to the public.
 Examples of files that are not accessible are sealed domestic records, sealed civil and criminal cases, and any expunged or juvenile records will also not be available to the public.
 Additionally, the federal government prohibits certain information from being included in court records that are open to the public.
 Therefore, things like children's names, corporate trade secrets, bank account details, tax IDs, and social security numbers will be removed from the files before they are made public.

 Nevada court records are quick and easy to find using Infotracer’s search tool!
-With it, you can access thousands of court cases in Nevada, including places like Clark County, Washoe County, and Lyon County.
-Thanks to the Freedom of Information Act and Nevada’s Open Records Act N.R.S.
+With it, you can access thousands of court cases in the Silver State, including places like Clark County, Washoe County, and Lyon County.
+Thanks to the Freedom of Information Act and NV Open Records Act N.R.S.
 239 et seq., the public is allowed access to Infotracer’s vast database including criminal court records, civil cases, family court issues such as divorce, bankruptcies, and more.